 Innocence Project Curriculum

-The Street Law Clinic at Georgetown University Law Center places Georgetown law students in public high schools in DC to teach a yearlong course in practical law, or Street Law.
+The Street Law Program at Georgetown University Law Center places Georgetown law students in public high schools in DC to teach a course in practical law, or Street Law.
 In the fall of 2011, as we brainstormed possible topics to engage our high school students when the law students were not teaching, Professor Roe suggested that we develop a unit based on the work of the Innocence Project.
 The idea resonated immediately and we began exploring the available resources.
 Surprisingly, there were very few lessons and no curriculum units designed to teach high school students about wrongful convictions, exonerations, and the important work of the Innocence Project.
 So we decided to create one.

 Our goals in designing this unit were multiple.
 Most importantly, we sought to create: